 I hear musical wind chimes calling me to follow the sound.
 I ended up at a beautiful decorated tent.
 Welcome was written in many languages.
 A beautiful Gypsy woman appears at the entrance of the tent.
 She bowed to me.
 Showing me a full and beautiful cleavage.
 She waved me into the tent.

 She tells me welcome in perfect English.
 She tells me to sit down and rest.
 She ask would I desire some tea?
 She smiles and whispered.
 “We have a lot of time my stranger friend.
 Few have the desire to visit us tonight.”

 I agree to the tea.
 She brings the tea to me.
 Tells me.
 “This is a spiritual tea for friends only.
 It is pleasing to the mind and the soul.
-My homemade blends.
+My homemade blend.
 Allow us to talk without fear.
 Allow me to probe your mind without the walls of a masquerade.”

 I told her I wanted one answer only.
 She slowly turns and moved her legs slowly.
 Allowing me to see her tan and strong legs.
 With a gentle smile she stands up and goes behind me.
 Leaning her body into mine.
 I felt the heat of her warm body.
 She whispered into my ear. ” You came here for many reasons.
 Death is near you today.
 You are dark with hate.
 My price to save your life will be cheap.”

 She sat down and spread the cards on the marble table.
 She tells me.
 “These card are very old.
 Rarely do they lie.
 The cards are the passages to things to be.
 Nothing is written in stone.
 We are creatures led by greed and the thrill of testing life.
 Destiny and the unknown can turn paradise into hell.
 Hell into paradise.”